BrianH-hub/MeetingManager/README.md

 ## Description:

-## A Meeting Manager app that allow users to create and manage meetings
+## A Meeting Manager app that will allow users to create and manage meetings

 ## This app will be built using ASP.NET Core MVC and React